Radiotherapy of the brain (fractionated)

 Information about the tumor's location, size, and closeness to critical structures is gathered by the CT or MRI scan.
 Advanced computer software uses the scans to create a 3D view of your anatomy and the tumor (Fig. 4).
-Using the software, the radiation oncologist, surgeon, dosimetrist, and physicist work as a team to determine the:
+Using the software, the radiation oncologist, surgeon, and physicist work as a team to determine the:

-- appropriate radiation dose
+- radiation dose and number of treatment sessions

 - number and angle of treatment beams